Southern Oral History Program: History

 Founded in 1973 by Jacquelyn Dowd Hall and the History department of the University of North Carolina at Chapel Hill (UNC), the Southern Oral History Program is a part of UNC's Center for the Study of the American South.
-The SOHP is dedicated to the study of the American South as told by the many who lived, but did not write, history.
-The SOHP has collected over 4,000 oral history interviews with southerners who have made important contributions to various fields, been involved in specific historical movements, or lived through times of southern transformation.
-In the past 35 years, the Program has grown to become one of the more prominent collections of oral histories in the United States.
+The SOHP is dedicated to the study of the American South as told by the many who lived, but often did not write, history.
+The SOHP has collected over 7,500 oral history interviews with southerners who have made important contributions to various fields, been involved in specific historical movements, or lived through times of southern transformation.
+Since its founding, the Program has grown to become one of the more prominent collections of oral histories in the United States and the world.
 Graduate students and faculty at UNC and the SOHP as well as independent researchers work to collect oral histories with the goal of "rendering historically visible those whose experience is not reflected in traditional written sources."

 The SOHP is involved in many oral history outreach efforts, conducting workshops, aiding researchers interested in performing oral history interviews, and helping to promote the use of oral history in the classroom across North Carolina.

 Access

 All oral histories are stored in the archives at the Southern Historical Collection in the Wilson Round Library at the University of North Carolina at Chapel Hill, and are freely available to the public.
 Many interviews have not only audio but also full transcripts, abstracts, biographical forms on the interviewees, and field notes from the interviewers.
 An interview database searchable by subject, project, interviewer, interviewee name, occupation, ethnicity, or interview number is available online.
 Traditionally, all oral histories have been accessible only on-site in the reading room of the Southern Historical Collection in Chapel Hill, N.C.
 However, a 2005 a grant-funded project, "Oral Histories of the American South" (OHAS), conducted by Documenting the American South began working to digitize 500 SOHP oral histories and provide online access to full audio, transcripts, and lesson plans for use of online oral histories in the classroom.
+Most of the collection has been digitized and is available online, and all new oral histories are now "born digital," created with digital audio recorders and other tools.